 After registering, please return to your car.
 We will text you when it is time to get in line.
 If you do not have a phone capable of receiving a text message, we will advise you on what to do when you register.

 When you are texted, one person only from your party should come up to the building and line up to the left of the front door.
 Please continue to leave your pet in the car!
 There are markings on the pavement indicating where you should stand to maintain 6 foot physical distancing.
-You must wear a face mask securely covering your nose and mouth while you are standing in line.
+You must wear a face mask covering your nose and mouth to enter the building.

 One person at a time will be allowed to enter the building.
 Proceed to the right side of the front counter.
 If your pet is current on his or her rabies vaccine, please have the rabies certificate out and available so that we can verify it.
 Please put other paperwork away; we only need to see the rabies certificate.
 A clear photo of the rabies certificate on your phone is acceptable.